School of Speech and Hearing Science

 Include all graduate students in clinical learning experiences.

-Engage students in and inform students about professional organizations thought promotion of participation in those organizations.
+Engage students in and inform students about professional organizations through promotion of participation in those organizations.

 Conduct ongoing evaluation of outcome-based education, modify policy as indicated, and disseminate findings.